niccolozanotti/AI4climate.science-vault/index.md

 >The notes and materials presented on this website are for informational and educational purposes only.
 While I strive for accuracy, errors or omissions may occur.
 These notes may not reflect the latest updates or revisions to the course content.
 Please cross-check with official sources, such as course textbooks or lectures (e.g. those provided throughout the website) and use this content at your own discretion.
 #### Acknowledgements

 This website is powered by [Quartz](https://quartz.jzhao.xyz) , so huge thanks to the [contributors](https://github.com/jackyzha0/quartz/graphs/contributors) for providing such an amazing tool.
-Also, thanks to the [Obsidian](https://obsidian.md) team